hannesdelbeke/brain/Blender doesn't support editable Python packages.md

-By default, an editable install to the user's modules folder will fail to import.
+By default, an editable install to the user's modules folder will fail to import in [[Blender]].
 ## Why this happens
 1. an editable install installs a `.pth` in the modules folder.
 2. The modules folder is not in the sitedir path, so `.pth` files are not processed.
-3. The solution is to add the modules folder to the sitedir on [[Blender]] startup
+3. The solution is to add the modules folder to the sitedir on Blender startup

 ## How to editable install a repo
 1. git clone to a folder, e.g. `c:/repos/myrepo`